secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Introduction/Bourne Again Shell.md

 esac
 ```
 - ---
 - As we can see, we have commented here several parts of the script into which we can split it.
 	1. Check for given arguments
 	2. Identify network range for the specified IP address(es)
 	3. Ping discovered IP address(es)
 	4. Identify IP address(es) of the specified domain
 	5. Available options

+### Script Breakdown
-#### 1. Check for given arguments
+- #### 1.
+Check for given arguments
 	- In the first part of the script, we have an if-else statement that checks if we have specified a domain representing the target company.
-#### 2. Identify network range for the specified IP address(es)
+- #### 2.
+Identify network range for the specified IP address(es)
 	- Here we have created a function that makes a "whois" query for each IP address and displays the line for the reserved network range, and stores it in the CIDR.txt.
-#### 3. Ping discovered IP address(es)
+- #### 3.
+Ping discovered IP address(es)
 	- This additional function is used to check if the found hosts are reachable with the respective IP addresses.
 With the For-Loop, we ping every IP address in the network range and count the results.
-#### 4. Identify IP address(es) of the specified domain
+- #### 4.
+Identify IP address(es) of the specified domain
 	- As the first step in this script, we identify the IPv4 address of the domain returned to us.
-#### 5. Available Options
+- #### 5.
+Available Options
 	- Then we decide which functions we want to use to find out more information about the infrastructure.